-U.S. Person

-Refers to a person described in section 7701(a)(30) of the Internal Revenue Code:

-- a citizen or resident of the United States; - a United States partnership; - a United States corporation; - any estate (other than an estate the income of which, from sources without the United States which is not effectively connected with the conduct of a trade or business within the United States, is not includible in gross income under the Internal Revenue Code); and - any trust if: - (a) a court within the United States is able to exercise primary supervision over the administration of the trust; and - (b) one or more United States persons have the authority to control all substantial decisions of the trust.
+U.S. Person Refers to a person described in section 7701(a)(30) of the Internal Revenue Code: a citizen or resident of the United States; a United States partnership; a United States corporation; any estate (other than an estate the income of which, from sources without the United States which is not effectively connected with the conduct of a trade or business within the United States, is not includible in gross income under the Internal Revenue Code); and any trust if: (a) a court within the United States is able to exercise primary supervision over the administration of the trust; and (b) one or more United States persons have the authority to control all substantial decisions of the trust.
+USD United States Dollar.
+USD-Hedged Class Represents a Hedged Class issued by the Fund which is denominated in USD.